List of Available Audits for Google Ads

 Campaigns

 • Campaign Types Active in Account: This audit shows all the active campaign types you have in an account.
-Eg, if you are running a search, shopping, display campaigns, etc.
+E.g., if you are running a search, shopping, display campaigns, etc.

-• Campaigns Losing Impression Share due to Budget: This audit shows those campaigns which don't have enough daily budgets.
+• Campaigns Losing Impression Share due to Budget: This audit shows those campaigns that don't have enough daily budgets.
 Therefore, they end up losing impression share.
 You can optimize them by increasing their daily budget.
-You can use Optimize Budget tool for this.
+You can use the Optimize Budget tool for this.
 You'll only see those campaigns that are losing IS due to budget > 1% (Either Search or Content IS).

 • Campaigns with Too Few DSA Ad Groups